SICP 3.1.1 Solutions

 There are two mechanisms that must act on the attempt variable.
 Firstly, each failed attempt must increment it, so that when the limit is reached the

 call-the-cops procedure is invoked.
 Secondly, there needs to be a way to reset it, so that only consecutive failures are flagged.
-This demonstrates the value of local state variables — having the account proceed through multiple, nearly identical states until reaching failure would in general be unwieldy as well as unintuitive.
+This demonstrates the value of local state variables — having the account proceed functionally through multiple, nearly identical states until reaching failure would be unwieldy as well as unintuitive.

 One question that is not handled in the text is what exactly should happen to the account once